 The dill plant is versatile in that you can use both the leaves and the seeds to provide flavor.
-“Dill weed” is the term used for the leaves; you can use them as an herb and use the seeds as a spice.
-Both forms of dill are essential for your spice collection as they are both popular ingredients in a number of different cuisines from all over the world.
+“Dill weed” is the term used for the leaves; you can use them as an herb and the seeds as a spice.
+Both forms of dill are essential for your spice collection as they are both popular ingredients in several different cuisines.
 If you have encountered one or both forms of dill in your local supermarket, you may have wondered if there are any differences between the two.
 Do they have the same flavor?
 Can you use one in place of the other?
-Our Spiceography Showdown will provide you with answers.
+Let’s compare.

 Does dill weed have the same taste as dill seeds?

 Like many herbs, the seeds and the leaves do have some similarities, but they are not identical.
 The flavor of dill leaves is similar to that of parsley and anise with notes of lemon.
 While dill seeds do have the same notes of anise, they also have notes of caraway.
 The seeds’ flavor is more pungent, and some cooks even consider it slightly bitter and reminiscent of camphor; on the other hand, the leaves flavor is more delicate.

 In addition to all of that, dill seeds have a characteristic not found in dill weed: their flavor tends to become stronger when heated.

 Is dill weed an effective substitute for dill seed or vice versa?

 Because of the flavor differences, the seeds and leaves of the dill plant are not ideal replacements for each other; however, it is possible in a pinch.
 Keep in mind that you will need to use different amounts when substituting one for the other.
 Three heads of dill weed is roughly equivalent to a single tablespoon of the seeds.